 Crispy Cast Iron Skillet Potatoes will wow your guests on presentation alone.
 Potato slices arranged in a spiral, roasted to perfection.
 They have a nice hint of smoky flavour too.
 Golden brown and crispy on the outside, soft and creamy inside.

 This is the perfect side for brunch or dinner.
 A great change from hash browns or fries.
-Think of these as the skillet version to hasselback potatoes.
+Think of these as the skillet version of hasselback potatoes.

 Love baked potatoes?
 These Smoked Salmon Stuffed Potatoes are a must-try!
 Great on their own, or as a side to steak.
 Perfect for brunch too.